-I am studying for a PhD in the Large Scale Distributed Systems group (Distributed Software Engineering) at Imperial College.
-I work on the Ukairo project, which aims to provide application-specific path performance improvements at Internet-scale.
+I am studying studied for a PhD in the Large Scale Distributed Systems group (Distributed Software Engineering) at Imperial College.
+I worked on the Ukairo project, which aims to provide application-specific path performance improvements at Internet-scale.

 My research interests mostly lie in computing at the extremes; either very large scale or very high performance systems.
 My main subject areas include: networking, operating systems, distributed systems, HPC, and security.
 I have a recreational UNIX abuse problem and a rational fear of C++.

 I am originally from Blairgowrie in north-east Scotland.
 I initially studied at the University of Edinburgh, from which I received a BSc in Computer Science.
 During this time I spent a year working in the Network Security Group at Sun Microsystems in Santa Clara, California.
 After graduating I worked in HP Labs in Bristol as a research assistant in the Enterprise Systems and Software Laboratory.
 Before beginning my PhD I completed an MSc in High Performance Computing at the Edinburgh Parallel Computing Center, also at the University of Edinburgh.